ArtHitParade

 Blue is obtained by cobalt but the concentration of underglaze pigment is poorly controlled, generating a too intense color comparable to earlier phases of the Chinese blue and white.
 It will take about two decades for bright blue to be made in Iznik.
 Until about 1520 cobalt blue remains the only available color.

-On October 24 in London, Sotheby's sells a charger from the Baba Nakkas period with a wide everted rim, lot 134 estimated £ 300K.
+A charger from the Baba Nakkas period with a wide everted rim was sold for £ 5.4M from a lower estimate of £ 300K by Sotheby's on October 24, 2018, lot 134.
 It is 45 cm in diameter and 8 cm deep.

 This piece has a documented provenance over more than half a century but had never been published.
 It joins an extremely limited population of four dishes of similar technique and dimensions, all of them preserved in museums.
 The rumi-hatayi Baba Nakkas ceramics is also known in other shapes : jars, candlesticks, flasks.